Skip to main content

 An application for a Pavement Licence must be made to the Council, and the following will be required to be submitted electronically with the application:

-• the required fee of £100, paid on-line by credit or debit card
+• the required fee of £500 for first time applications and £350 for renewal applications, paid on-line by credit or debit card;

-• a risk assessment demonstrating how the applicant will manage social distancing and the conflict between pedestrians using the footway, those using the tables and those queuing to access the premises,
+• a risk assessment demonstrating how the applicant will manage the conflict between pedestrians using the footway, those using the tables and those queuing to access the premises;

 • evidence of the right to occupy the premises (e.g. the lease);